Trending Topics

 8. Flexibility and agility

 Supply chain disruptions were one of the main outcomes of the early stages of the COVID-19 outbreak, creating additional pressure on manufacturers scrambling to keep their operations up and running.
 The data analysis and communication enabled by IIoT advancements provide unprecedented flexibility in areas such as supply chain, enabling manufacturers to be agile in supplier selection, ordering and procurement strategy, and inventory management.
-The lessons of the past few years will likely mean that these areas remain of great importance in 2024.
+The lessons of the past few years will likely mean that these areas remain of great importance in 2025.
+One of the key ways this could manifest is through the development of enhanced collaboration platforms that enable better communication between suppliers and manufacturers.

 9. Cybersecurity

 With the expansion of more wireless devices throughout manufacturing facilities, the number of potential threats increases.
 Hackers have more vectors for attack than ever, and it’s up to manufacturers to take their cybersecurity seriously or risk catastrophic consequences.
 Fortunately, there are numerous strategies today for addressing cyber threats that can have a significant difference when it comes to protecting your systems.
-There is no doubt this will continue to be of the utmost concern for most operations in 2024.
+There is no doubt this will continue to be of the utmost concern for most operations in 2025, especially as quantum-resistant encryption technologies are developed.

 10. The smart factory